Shawnt-Demirdjian/Room-Reservation-Extension/README.md

 ## TODO

-- Enforce extention to open only one tab at a time
+- Validate and sanitize form input.

-- Add functionality for user to specify content of form submit.
+- Enforce extension to open only one tab at a time

-- Get some feedback after submiting.
+- Get some feedback after submitting.
 Success or why it failed.

 - Allow "People" (first name, last name, RedID, SDSU email) to be stored for easy reselect later.
 Should use sync storage for convenience.